 These emotional responses reflect the findings of Dube, who observed that EPSTs often experience performance anxiety when transitioning from theoretical preparation to live classroom delivery (14646).
 Similarly, the study by Çapan highlights that fear of linguistic error—particularly in pronunciation and grammar, can inhibit natural communication and reduce instructional confidence among English interns (397).
 These experiences also align with the findings of Heryatun and Septiana, who emphasized that self-doubt and guilt are common among EPSTs, especially when they perceive a disconnect between their intentions and student reception (61).
 Moreover, the study by Zondag underscores that reflective overthinking, while potentially constructive, can also hinder risk-taking and spontaneity in lesson delivery if not properly scaffolded (2190).
 Collectively, these findings suggest that teacher education programs must address not only pedagogical competence but also emotional resilience, helping PSTs build trust in their instructional voice and navigate the psychological demands of English language teaching.

-Difficulty Asserting Teacher Presence.
-Establishing teacher presence proved to be a significant challenge for many English pre-service teachers (PSTs) during their practicum.
+3.10 Difficulty Asserting Teacher Presence Establishing teacher presence proved to be a significant challenge for many English pre-service teachers (PSTs) during their practicum.
 One of the main issues was the difficulty in managing students' attention and engagement.
 Several PSTs expressed frustration with students' hyperactivity and short attention spans, which disrupted the flow of lessons.
 As one PST shared, "I couldn’t handle the students; they were too hyper, and their attention span was extremely short" (FGD 9), while another noted, "It was really hard to catch their attention" (IDI 4).
 This constant battle for students' attention made it harder for PSTs to maintain a productive learning environment and assert their authority in the classroom.

 In addition to attention-related challenges, PSTs also struggled with motivating students to participate in lessons.
 Many encountered students who remained quiet and unresponsive, making it difficult to foster interactive learning.
 One participant reflected, "The biggest challenge really was that they did not participate.
 It felt like they didn’t learn anything from me because they were so quiet and unresponsive" (IDI 4).
 This lack of student engagement created a feeling of isolation for PSTs, who felt that their teaching efforts were not reaching the students effectively, which further undermined their sense of control and authority in the classroom.